blankoworld/makefly/README.md

   * INDEX_FILENAME: Name given to all index'pages.
 For an example with **INDEX_FILENAME = mainpage**, post list page will be named *mainpage.html*.
   * PAGE_EXT: suffix that all page will have. **DO NOT FORGET TO ADD A POINT BEFORE SUFFIX**.
 For an example, with **PAGE_EXT = .html**, all pages will be index.html.
   * ABOUT_FILENAME: As described, this is the about's filename.
 If you set it to "about" for an example, you have to create a "about.md" file into **special** directory in order to have an about's page.
 If you change it to "toto", so you have to create a *toto.md* file into **special** directory.
+  * POSTDIR_NAME: The name you want to be displayed in URL when a user go to post list.
+For an example, if you set it to "myposts": http://makefly.e-mergence.org/myposts/ will display all you posts.
+This is useful for others languages.
+  * TAGDIR_NAME: Same behaviour as POSTDIR_NAME, but for tags.
+Change it to "mytags" for an example, and you will have URLs like this: http://makefly.e-mergence.org/mytags/ to display tag list.

 ## Translation